a-adeyori/a-adeyori/README.md

 - 🌱 I’m currently learning **React, Tailwind , Flask**

-- 👨‍💻 All of my projects are available at [https://a-adeyori.github.io/Portfolio-Website/](https://a-adeyori.github.io/Portfolio-Website/)
+- 👨‍💻 All of my projects are available [here](https://a-adeyori.github.io/Portfolio-Website/)

 - 📫 How to reach me **adekunleadeyori@gmail**